Go to Content 1 Go to Home 2 Go to Navigation 3 Go to Search 4 Go to Sitemap 5

 In any case, passengers with obesity are entitled to the seat belt, which is a safety item, without any additional charges.
 It is recommended that this item is booked in advance with the airline.

-How can Passengers with Special Assistance Needs find out if the airline is prepared to serve them?
+How can Passengers with Special Needs find out if the airline is prepared to serve them?

 Can the airline require the Passenger with Special Assistance Needs to present a medical document?

-- has health conditions that could result in a risk to themselves or other passengers or the need for extraordinary medical attention when traveling by air.
+• has health conditions that could result in a risk to themselves or other passengers or the need for extraordinary medical attention during the flight.

 The medical document and the MEDIF must be assessed by the air operator's medical service, which specializes in aviation medicine and must respond within 48 hours.